Which Type of Internet Connection Is Best for You?

 Satellite Internet

-Satellite internet is a wireless connection that uses space technology to transmit internet signals between 3 satellite dishes.
-One is set up at your provider’s main hub, one is set up on your property, and one is in space.
-This connection type has the unique advantage of being available virtually anywhere, but it is subject to service interruptions caused by bad weather or poor equipment.
+Satellite internet is a wireless connection that transmits internet signals between satellites orbiting the Earth and satellite dishes on the ground – one at your provider’s main hub and another on your property.
+This connection type has the unique advantage of being available almost anywhere in the U.S., but it is subject to service interruptions caused by bad weather or poor equipment alignment.

 Can overcome physical barriers